top of page

 • 11 min read

-Picture this: you are perched on a scaffold ten meters above the ground, tools in hand, when a sudden gust of wind rocks your platform.
-One misstep, and the consequences could be catastrophic.
-Falls from heights remain a leading cause of serious workplace injuries and fatalities in industries like construction, mining, and maintenance.
-As a beginner in this high-risk environment, you need more than luck; you need proven knowledge and skills.
+Imagine being on a scaffold ten meters high, tools in hand, when an unexpected gust of wind shakes your platform.
+A single misstep could lead to disastrous consequences.
+Falls from heights continue to be a major cause of severe workplace injuries and fatalities in sectors such as construction, mining, and maintenance.
+As a novice in this high-risk setting, you require more than just luck; you need established knowledge and skills.

 Enter the work heights course, specifically RIIWHS204E, the gold standard for working safely at heights.
 This nationally recognised unit equips you with essential skills to identify hazards, select and inspect equipment, and follow strict safety protocols.
 Whether you are starting your career or upskilling, mastering these fundamentals is non-negotiable.

 In this essentials guide, we break it down step by step for beginners like you.
-You will learn the core principles of height safety, practical techniques for rigging and access, legal requirements, and tips to ace your assessment.
+You will learn the core principles of height safety, practical rigging and access techniques, legal requirements, and tips to ace your assessment.
 By the end, you will be confident, compliant, and ready to work at heights without fear.
 Let's get started.

 What Is the RIIWHS204E Work Heights Course?

-Delivered by height safety specialists, the typical course spans one day, or 6-8 hours, blending theory on legislation and hazards with hands-on practicals like donning equipment and simulated elevated work.
+Delivered by height safety specialists, the typical course spans one day or 6-8 hours, blending theory on legislation and hazards with hands-on practicals such as donning equipment and simulated elevated work.
 Beginners benefit from step-by-step guidance, including written assessments and observed demonstrations, building confidence without prerequisites beyond basic literacy.

 This aligns directly with SafeWork Australia's Model Code of Practice for Managing the Risk of Falls, prioritising the hierarchy of controls from elimination to PPE.
-For tower technicians and industrial workers facing telecom rigs or silos, it fosters proactive hazard-spotting, reducing reliance on arrest systems and supporting compliance in Perth's high-risk sectors.
+For tower technicians and industrial workers working around telecom rigs or silos, it fosters proactive hazard spotting, reducing reliance on arrest systems and supporting compliance in Perth's high-risk sectors.
 Enrolling ensures you meet these standards effectively.

 Why Heights Training Matters in 2026